-The subdivider has adequate financial and technical capacity to meet the standards of this section.
-OR The applicant shall demonstrate adequate technical and financial capability to complete the project as proposed.
+The applicant shall demonstrate adequate technical and financial capability to complete the project as proposed.
 In the case where the applicant asserts that public disclosure of confidential financial information may prove detrimental to the applicant or to the success of the subdivision, the Town Manager may review the financial records of the applicant and recommend to the Planning Board that financial capability is adequate.